 Many of these families have turned to the state for help to meet their basic needs.
 However, at the same time, ongoing revenue shortfalls have forced deep cuts to critical support systems such as TANF , Disability Lifeline, and Medicaid Optional Services.
 Cuts to vital safety net programs threaten the economic security and health of our communities.

 Temporary Assistance for Needy Families

 Washington’s Temporary Assistance for Needy Families (TANF) program strives to improve the well-being of struggling families with children by helping them reach economic security through employment.
-Families with children who have incomes below 31% of the Federal Poverty Level and less than $1000 in assets are eligible for the program.1 TANF families receive a monthly cash grant to help cover the basics, such as rent, utilities, transportation, and personal health and hygiene products.
-As of January, 2015, the grant amount for a family of three was $478 per month.
+Families with children who have very low incomes (well below the Federal Poverty Level) and less than $1000 in assets are eligible for the program.1 TANF families receive a monthly cash grant to help cover the basics, such as rent, utilities, transportation, and personal health and hygiene products.
+As of July, 2015, the grant amount for a family of three was $521 per month.

 Poverty Action has a long history of advocating for many components of this critical program, from increasing the grant amount, to allowing exemptions to the lifetime limit, to making WorkFirst programs more effective for low-income parents.